EIVentures/solana-program-library/README.md

 # Solana Program Library

+NOTE: This is a modified version of the SPL, with some changes suited for projects (e.g. Hedgehog), such as adding the ability to disable swaps, and allowing a per-swap fee structure (currently the deployed swap program fixes the fee settings at the program level, with its `SWAP_CONSTRAINTS` constant).

 The Solana Program Library (SPL) is a collection of on-chain programs targeting the [Sealevel parallel runtime](https://medium.com/solana-labs/sealevel-parallel-processing-thousands-of-smart-contracts-d814b378192).